MalayaSociety/the-product-3dadf/content/pages/index.md

         image_position: top
       - title: On Any Device
         title_align: left
-        content: >-
+        content: >
-          App Land synchronizes across Android and iOS phones, and on your computer or tablet.
-See all your dates and info anywhere you are.
+          The Ivermectin Buttplug synchonises across Android and iOS phones, and on your computer, tablet, or car (Apple Carplay, for real play).
         content_align: left
         actions:
           - label: Learn More